What type of campsite is Crosthwaite?

 Mobile Phones: there is a device charging station in the campsite marquee.

 Toilets: single sex portaloos are located on the car park next to the campsite.
 Shaving points are provided in the men’s.

 The toilets sinks are not to be used for washing up pots, pans, plates or dishes.

 Chemical toilet disposal point: adjacent to the toilet blocks.
 Restricted access.

 Children must not play in the vicinity.

-Rubbish waste: please use a tied bin bag and put it in the general waste large wheelie bin.
-Recycling: glass, cans, paper, cardboard and plastic can be put in the marked wheelie bins by the toilets.
+Rubbish & recycling: bins are located by the portaloos.
+General waste: please use a tied bin bag and put it in the large wheelie bins.
+Recycling: glass, cans, paper, cardboard and plastic can be put in the marked wheelie bins.
 Other recycling facilities can be found in the town on Otley Road.

-WIFI: We provide Limited, slow internet on the field.
-This is not available in all areas of the camp.
+WIFI: Limited internet is available in some areas of the campsite.
 The speed is 30mb/s shared between all users.
-This connection is via the school network, and is subject to School Security measures, which will result in Blocked VPN and email port connections.
-The camp is are unable to change these restrictions.
-The Camp is unable to guarantee an internet connection via the school network.
+This connection is via the school network, and is subject to school security measures, which will result in blocked VPN and email port connections.
+The camp is unable to change these restrictions.

 Can I fly a drone or kite on site?